 Google AdSense Plugin

-Update: The plugin was removed from wordpress.org.
+Update: The Google AdSense plugin was removed from wordpress.org.

 Imagine that you want to develop a WordPress plugin for Google AdSense.
 How would you name it?
 Do you wonder if I would tell you that there is a – and not the only one – plugin actually called Google AdSense?

 Most of those plugins are unmaintained for a longer period or didn’t have any real benefit.
 This Google AdSense plugin for WordPress seems to be an exception – at first glance.
 I saw the screenshots, the active developer team in the forum, and the feature that one doesn’t have to create ads in AdSense directly – even though I would prefer that personally.
 I felt stupid installing the plugin.
-The options were so limited that I couldn’t believe that it was a plugin that has been downloaded approx. 180,000 times.
+The options were so limited that I couldn’t believe that it was a plugin that has been downloaded approx. 180.000 times.

 Simple Ads Manager

-As major limitations, even for smaller websites, I would mention that placing ads outside the post content or widgets isn’t supported.
+As significant limitations, even for smaller websites, I would mention that placing ads outside the post content or widgets isn’t supported.
 In most cases, publishers also want to use banners outside the main wrapper or in the header.
-Still, for beginners, this is everything you might need to get started with Google AdSense in WordPress.
+Ad formats such as skyscrapers on the sidebar are not available.